 The radio technology which is intended for use in asymmetrical links is actually the same as the in the symmetrical case.
 The MODEM which is the physical heart of every radio system, can be SW configured to control the spectral utilization of the system.
 In fact, all MW vendors are already doing so, by offering SW configurable modulation and BW utilization schemes in their systems.

 In symmetrical systems (referring to the non-AMC case) the modulator and demodulator are configured to the same symbol rate.
-In an asymmetrical system the modulator (Tx) and demodulator (Rx) located on the same site of the link are configured to different symbol rates and modulations according to the specific system serving as a DL transmitter – In which case the TX symbol rate is higher than the RX symbol rate, or an UL transmitter in which case the TX symbol rate is lower than the RX symbol rate.
+In an asymmetrical system the modulator (Tx) and demodulator (Rx) located on the same site of the link are configured to different symbol rates and modulations according to the specific system serving as a DL transmitter or UL transmitter.
+Typically the TX symbol rate of the DL Transmitter is higher than the RX symbol rate, while the TX symbol rate of the UL transmitter is lower than the RX symbol rate.

-[editor’s note: may be redundant with other part of the report – to be checked with 3.3]

 Planning tools

 For analyzing the frequency coordination impact, both the commercially available planning SW and the administrations tools should be considered.

-From the point of view of commercially available planning tools, planning an asymmetrical link is no different than planning a symmetrical link due to the following reasons:
+From the point of view of commercially available planning tools, planning an asymmetrical link is not different than planning a symmetrical link due to the following reasons:

 Propagation – Symmetrical and Asymmetrical links behave the same, with the only difference being in planning for a different working point looking from transmitter or receiver point of view.